-Comprising of three volumes, each having a morphed gable form uniquely optimised to capture light, views and passive solar.
-Whilst mediated by the constraints of the heritage overlay and respecting the amenity of the neighbouring homes.
-The gable inspired profile echo’s the charm of its surrounding heritage bungalows.
+The house comprises three volumes, each having a morphed gable form uniquely optimised to capture light, views and passive solar.
+Mediated by the constraints of the heritage overlay, the gable-inspired profile nevertheless respects the amenity and echoes the charm of its neighbouring heritage bungalows.

 A multivalent approach to sustainability guided all aspects of this project.
-After careful analysis of the existing 1978 beser block home it was evident that renovating the existing was not feasible at a number of levels, in particular building envelop, spatial planning, orientation.
-However, an important decision was taken to re-use all of the existing strip foundations and concrete slab.
-This was the chosen path, as it saved massive amounts of embodied energy, it also dovetailed with keeping the build foot-print compact further energising the path to an efficient floor plan.
+After careful analysis of the existing 1978 Besser Block home, it was evident that renovating the existing was not feasible at a number of levels, in particular building envelope, spatial planning, orientation.
+However, an important decision was taken to reuse all of the existing strip foundations and concrete slab.
+This saved massive amounts of embodied energy; it also dovetailed with keeping the build footprint compact, further energising the path to an efficient floor plan.

-Daily rituals, seasonal solar patterns, view corridors, are synthesized.
-Moving through the home, one is presented with a multitude of ever changing moments, subtly choreographed, offering un-expected glimpses within and beyond, place for contemplation, and connection to the world outside.
+Daily rituals, seasonal solar patterns, view corridors are synthesised.
+Moving through the home, one is presented with a multitude of ever-changing moments, subtly choreographed, offering unexpected glimpses within and beyond – place for contemplation and connection to the world outside.

-The strong architectural intent has been equally match with commitment to creating an efficient home constructed of low embodied energy materials.
-Despite the site constraints the home is flooded with winter sun, and achieves an 8 star energy rating.
-In addition, the building envelop is within the realms of Passive House Standards including air tightness.
+The strong architectural intent has been equally matched with commitment to creating an efficient home constructed of materials with low embodied energy.
+Despite the site constraints, the home is flooded with winter sun and achieves an 8 Star energy rating.
+In addition, the building envelope is within the realms of Passivhaus standards, including air tightness.

-Designed to potentially become autonomous – rainwater, grey water, solar, food production have been factored in to design of the home and landscape.
+It was designed to potentially become autonomous – rainwater, greywater, solar, food production have been factored into design of the home and landscape.